Skip to main content

 • Syntax error highlighting at precise positions

-• Auto-completion using the correctly-parsed context
+• Auto-complete that uses the correctly-parsed context

-Batch Processing
+Batch processing

 • Parse and analyze the valid portions of each file